ThanushaGali/TrailCoders/README.md

 Faces frequent income loss due to micro-level disruptions

-# 💡 Proposed Solution
+## 💡 Proposed Solution

-GigShield is an AI-powered parametric insurance platform that provides automatic income protection for delivery workers.
+### GigShield is an AI-powered parametric insurance platform that provides automatic income protection for delivery workers.

 Unlike traditional insurance:

-No manual claim process
+-No manual claim process

-No paperwork
+-No paperwork

-No waiting time
+-No waiting time

 The system:

-Monitors real-time conditions
+-Monitors real-time conditions

-Detects disruptions automatically
+-Detects disruptions automatically

-Triggers instant payouts
+-Triggers instant payouts

-#🔥 Key Differentiators
+## 🔥 Key Differentiators

-#Hyperlocal Zone Intelligence
+### Hyperlocal Zone Intelligence

 GigShield operates at a micro-zone level (2–3 km radius) instead of city-level analysis, enabling accurate detection of localized disruptions like waterlogging or traffic congestion.

-#Income-Based Dynamic Payout
+### Income-Based Dynamic Payout

 Instead of fixed payouts, the system estimates expected earnings and compensates actual income loss during disruptions.

-#Zero-Touch Insurance System
+### Zero-Touch Insurance System

 Claims are fully automated — users never need to apply manually.
 Detection, validation, and payout happen in real time.

-#Trust Score-Based Fraud Detection
+### Trust Score-Based Fraud Detection

 Each user is assigned a dynamic trust score based on: